honordevop/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : Delete the directory created in #6 above
 10-back : change working directory to previous one.
-11-lists : list all file in current working directory, parent directory and /boot directory
+11-lists : list all file in current working directory, parent directory and /boot directory 12-type_file : print the specified file type 13-symbolic_links : Added symbolic link
+14-copy_html : Copy only files with .html ext that are not in the destination dir into the destination dir